 Some believed she ordered her prized possessions, including her Turkish Angora cats, to be loaded on ships that eventually set sail without her, leaving the cats to mingle with the local cat population of New England once it settled there.

 The more accepted theory is that Maine Coons descended from the long-haired cats brought by ship traders from Europe to New England and the short-haired domesticated cats brought by the early European settlers.
 These cats bred naturally and eventually formed the Maine Coon.

-RECOMMENDED: Maine Coon Siamese Mix (Complete Guide)
+SEE ALSO: Maine Coon Siamese Mix (Complete Guide)